Quick summary

 - income arising from a decision of the European Court of Human Rights on the basis of just satisfaction or amicable settlement.

-For 2026, the previous simple rule that a fall in income below the minimum subsistence level triggers entitlement to the living allowance no longer applies.
+For 2026, the previous simple rule that a fall in income below the minimum subsistence level triggers entitlement to a living allowance no longer applies.
 From October 2025, the legislation introduced a state social assistance benefit to replace child benefit, housing benefit, subsistence allowance and housing benefit supplement.
 One of its components is the subsistence component, which is available to households with an income below 1.43 times the minimum subsistence level.

 When calculating the minimum subsistence level of a family, it is necessary to follow the household structure.
 As an example, here is a calculation for a family with two parents and two children aged 5 and 10.